DevParapalli/RTMNU-SEM-5/PS/P4_WebsiteLayoutCSS/README.md

 Basics of CSS:

 1. **Selectors** : CSS selectors are patterns used to target specific HTML elements.
 They specify which elements the following styles should apply to.
-There are various types of selectors, including element selectors, class selectors, ID selectors, attribute selectors, and more.
     - Element selector: Targets HTML elements by their tag name (e.g., `p`, `h1`, `div`).
     - Class selector: Targets elements with a specific class attribute (e.g., `.my-class`).
     - ID selector: Targets a single element with a specific ID attribute (e.g., `#my-id`).
+    - Attribute selector: Targets elements with a specific attribute or attribute value (e.g., `[type="radio"]`).
+    - Pseudo-class selector: Targets elements based on a certain state (e.g., `:hover`, `:focus`, `:checked`).
+    - Pseudo-element selector: Targets a specific part of an element (e.g., `::before`, `::after`).
+    - Combinator selector: Combines multiple selectors together (e.g., `div p` selects all paragraphs inside div elements).
+    - Immediate child selector: Targets elements that are the immediate children of other elements (e.g., `div > p` selects all paragraphs that are immediate children of div elements).
+    - Adjacent sibling selector: Targets elements that are the next siblings of other elements (e.g., `div + p` selects all paragraphs that are the next siblings of div elements).
+    - General sibling selector: Targets elements that are siblings of other elements (e.g., `div ~ p` selects all paragraphs that are siblings of div elements).
+    - Universal selector: Targets all elements (e.g., `*`).
 2. **Properties** : CSS properties define the visual appearance of selected elements.
 Each property has a name and a value.
 For example, to set the color of a text to red, you would use the `color` property and set its value to `red`.
 3. **Declaration Block** : A set of CSS properties and their values enclosed within curly braces `{}` is known as a declaration block.
 It follows the selector in the CSS rule.
 For example: